Péter Oszkó: Private life

 His hobbies include squash, rock climbing, playing chess, photography, and playing the blues harmonica.
 Earlier he played the piano, which he taught himself but he switched to playing the harmonica, which he learned with the help of the internet because it was less time-consuming.
 He used to play in several blues, blues rock, and jazz-rock bands.
 Until 2015 he played in a band called Blue sPot (video from April 2009:)., since then he occasionally plays in Christopher Mattheisen‘s band, the Americana Project.
 “These are different times: nowadays you are considered to be weird if you do not have some sort of obsession outside of work” – he once said in an interview (March 2009), on playing music.
 He joined the organization of Hungary’s most prestigious festival of all arts, Művészetek Völgye (Valley of Arts) through his passion for music starting in 2010.
 Through his contribution, the festival was renewed in terms of content and finances and got stabilized.

 He joined the first company he worked for with shoulder-length hair he had been wearing for 10 years.
 When he finally had his hair cut, his bosses told him they did not know how to tell him that this was not the right appearance for this job.

 His colleagues praise his networking skills.
 He is fluent in English and French apart from his native tongue of Hungarian.

 Recognition

 · In 2007 he became Young Manager of the Year.

-Péter Oszkó (born 22 March 1973) is a Hungarian politician and jurist.
-He was the Minister of Finance of Hungary between 2009 and 2010.